Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Proposed approach

 \subsection{MAV platform}

-We use a custom-built quadrotor as depicted in Fig.~\ref{fig:mesh_reconstruction} consisting of a HolybroS500 V2 ARF-Kit airframe\footnote{\url{https://holybro.com/products/s500-v2-kit}.}, a PX4 flight controller\footnote{\url{https://px4.io}.}, an Intel RealSense D455\footnote{\url{https://www.intelrealsense.com/depth-camera-d455}.} (of which we only use the IR stereo images and the IMU), and an NVIDIA Jetson Orin NX (16GB)\footnote{\url{https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin}.} for processing (CPU and GPU) that is carried out entirely on-board.
-The total mass including battery amounts to 1.3 kg, allowing flight times around 10 minutes.
-We also replicated the setup in simulation using Ignition Gazebo\footnote{\url{https://gazebosim.org}.}.
+We use the quadrotor shown in Fig.~\ref{fig:mesh_reconstruction}, consisting of a HolybroS500 V2 ARF-Kit airframe, an mRo PixRacer R15 flight controller, an Intel RealSense D455 camera (only using the IR stereo images and the IMU), and an NVIDIA Jetson Orin NX 16GB computer for on-board processing.